mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 And then one day after leaving my job at Respawn, Oculus approached me and offered to sponsor my research.
 They asked me, effectively: "Hey Glenn, there's a lot of interest in networked physics in VR.
 You did a cool talk at GDC.
 Do you think could come up with a networked physics sample in VR that we could share with devs?
 Maybe you could use the touch controllers?".

-I thought ~~"Fuck yes!"~~ **cough** "Sure.
+I replied ~~"Fuck yes!"~~ **cough** "Sure.
 This could be a lot of fun!".
 But to keep it real, I insisted on two conditions.
 One: the source code I developed would be published under a permissive open source licence (for example, BSD) so it would create the most good, and two: when I was finished, I would be able to write an article describing the steps I took to develop the sample.

 Oculus agreed.
 Welcome to that article!
 Also, you can find the full source for the networked physics sample [here](https://github.com/OculusVR/oculus-networked-physics-sample), wherein the code I wrote is released under a BSD licence.
 I hope the next generation of programmers can learn from my research into networked physics and create some really cool things.
 Good luck!